ReactiumCore/reactium-sdk-core/README.md

 * **useSyncState**: A drop in replacement for useState that avoids async state update getting out of sync with your render.
 Also an EventTarget for event streaming state updates.
 * **useRefs**: Manage multiple refs easily.
 * **useEventRefs**: Like useRefs, but also an EventTarget for event streaming reference changes.
+* **useScrollToggle**: Facilitates enabling or disabling body scrolling in the browser.

 ### Browser / App Utilities
 * **Registry**: A generic subscribable registry class.